The envelope bearing the IRS logo arrives unannounced, bringing with it a wave of apprehension: you are the subject of an official tax audit.

 - Impact on attitudes: Audits can induce negative perceptions of the IRS, reducing trust and increasing feelings of coercion.

-- Effect of audit outcomes: The audit’s result affects future audit risk perception and emotional responses towards the IRS.
+- Effect of audit outcomes: The audit’s result affects future audit risk perception and emotional responses toward the IRS.

-In essence, the survey reveals that the type of audit and its outcome play a significant role in shaping taxpayer attitudes towards the IRS, with correspondence audits leading to more negative views and frustration with the process.
+In essence, the survey reveals that the type of audit and its outcome play a significant role in shaping taxpayer attitudes toward the IRS.
+For many taxpayers, anxiety stems from uncertainty—particularly around why the audit occurred in the first place.
+Learning what commonly triggers IRS audits can help demystify the process and reduce fear of the unknown.

 How can I protect my emotional well-being during an official tax audit?